BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 ```
 ### Making an RPC Call with Arguments

-You could similarly grab the current block count from that info and use that to get the hash of the current block, by using the `param` parameter:
+You could similarly grab the current block count from that info and use that to (reduntantly) get the hash of the current block, by using the `param` parameter:
 ```
 let method = "getblockchaininfo" let param = ""